GM Antonio advances in World Senior Chess Championship

-Filipino Grandmaster (GM) Joey Antonio toppled American FIDE Master (FM) Krishan Jhhunjhnuwala to move into the second place after eight rounds in the 27th World Senior Chess Championship men’s open 50+ division being held in Acqui Teme, Italy.
+Filipino Grandmaster (GM) Joey Antonio toppled American FIDE Master (FM) Krishan Jhhunjhnuwala to occupy the second place after eight rounds in the 27th World Senior Chess Championship men’s open 50+ division being held in Acqui Teme, Italy.

 Antonio improved his score to 6.5 points on five wins and three draws.